ostinelli/syn/README.md

 	  Reply = any()
 ```

 > Syn will wait up to the value specified in `Timeout` to receive all replies from the members.
-The members that do not reply in time will be added to the `BadPids` list.
+The members that do not reply in time or that crash before sending a reply will be added to the `BadPids` list.

 When this call is issued, all members will receive a tuple in the format: